 This course is organized thematically, with case studies for each week drawn from across a variety of decolonizing societies in Asia, Africa, and the Caribbean.
-After addressing some of the main theoretical perspectives on nationalism, gender, and sexuality, we will focus in on the following themes: the construction of "femininity," "masculinity" and "tradition" in colonial and anti-colonial discourses; male nationalist leaders, women's emancipation and gender discourses; women's political activism and thought; feminism, nationalism, and internationalism; the gendered dynamics of armed liberation movements; gender, violence and dislocation; body politics; reproduction; disruptive sexualities; and the regulation of sex work by the state.
+After addressing some of the main theoretical perspectives on nationalism, gender, and sexuality, we will focus in on the following themes: the construction of "femininity," "masculinity" and "tradition" in colonial and anti-colonial discourses; male nationalist leaders' views on women's emancipation; women's political activism and thought; feminism, nationalism, and internationalism; the gendered dynamics of armed liberation movements; gender, violence and dislocation; body politics; reproduction; sex and the state; and possibilities for sexual decolonization/feminist nationalism.
 Students are expected to come to each class ready to discuss the arguments and methodology of required readings.
-Each week (starting in Week 3), 1-2 students will also write a short paper examining in more detail the authors' approach, which they will briefly present in the second half of class discussion.
-Finally, students will prepare a longer paper examining a subject of their choosing relevant to the course's themes.
+Each week (from Weeks 3-12), 1-2 students will also write a short paper examining in more detail the authors' approach, which they will briefly present at the beginning of the class discussion.
+Finally, students will prepare a final paper examining a subject of their choosing relevant to the course's themes.

-A course schedule with a weekly reading list is provided below, along with more details on course requirements and course policies.
+A course schedule with a weekly reading list is provided below, along with more details on course requirements and policies.
 All readings will be made available on hold at the library and/or through the course Moodle page.
 Movies are also available through the course Vimeo account, password HI079. https://vimeopro.com/graduateinstitutelibrary/gender-sexuality-and-decolonisation